top of page

 • Tap water within the cities is safe to drink, but not in rural areas.
 Pick up a LifeStraw (a water bottle with a purifier) or (what we use) a Survivor Pro Water Filter.

-SLOVAKIA TRAVEL TIPS
+TRAVEL TIPS FOR SLOVAKIA

 GETTING AROUND SLOVAKIA